 You can click the Continue button if you don't want to add any sections to the assignment, or click the Go Back button to go back and add additional sections.

 Note: This warning message will not appear if Everyone or all course sections are assigned to the assignment.

-If you submit an invalid string of due dates and try to save the graded discussion, Canvas generates an error notification.
-Such invalid entries include not unlocking the discussion before it is due, not placing the due date inside the range of availability dates, or assigning a date that is outside the course or term dates.
+If you submit an invalid string of due dates and try to save the quiz, Canvas generates an error notification.
+Examples of invalid entries include not unlocking the quiz before it is due, not placing the due date inside the range of availability dates, or assigning a date that is outside the course or term dates.

-Correct the date and then update the discussion again.
+Correct the date and then update the quiz again.

 - If the course does not include specified course start and end dates, Canvas validates the quiz against the term date set for the course.